gerzin/irony-and-sarcasm-detector-italian/README.md

 ## Model
-Among all the models we developed, the one producing the best results has been the BERT-GRU model.
+Among all the models we developed, the one producing the best results has been the BERT-GRU model (≈ 500MB).

 ![BERTGRUMODEL](https://github.com/gerzin/IronySarcasmDetectorIT/blob/media/.media/bert_gru_placeholder.jpeg)